-This FMP defines OY, MSY control rules, and defines overfishing and overfished stocks.
-All aspects of harvest policies for CPS, including the MSY control rule, definition of overfishing, definition of overfished stocks and rebuilding criteria, can be modified using framework procedures described in Section 2.0.
+This FMP defines OY, MSY control rules, and defines overfishing and overfished stocks for CPS.
+All aspects of harvest policies for CPS, including the MSY control rule, definition of overfishing, definition of overfished stocks and rebuilding criteria, can be modified using framework procedures described in Chapter 2.